 I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
 I think this should have given Options cause for concern.
-In Mr M's case, the initial commission was around £4,600, being 7% of his transferred pension fund.
+In Mr M's case, the initial commission was just over £5,000, being 7% of his transferred pension fund.
 And that was for an apparently non-advised introduction.